“Are these numbers good? Or bad? Give me a clue!”

 “You need to identify what single data point matters to you and ignore the bullshit noise and abundance of numbers that aren’t helpful to you”

-You can do yourself a favour here by taking the time to explore with your client/stakeholders on what metrics matter to them most.
+You can do yourself a favour here by exploring with your client/stakeholders what metrics matter to them most.
 Then consider cutting out the irrelevant ones at least in the report you share with them.

-If you’re designing your own reports you can make sure to emphasise the most important metrics.
+If you’re designing your own reports you can make sure to emphasise the most critical metrics.
 Make sure your eye is drawn to it.
 Don’t let the reader drown in dashboard hell.

 Again.
 CoverageBook could do much better here!
 Working on it.

-Start by making a time-line of when your coverage/campaigns landed.
-And overlay with other data over time.
+Start by making a timeline of when your coverage/campaigns landed, and then overlay it with additional contextual data that may have impacted your campaign.

 This one takes a bit more time.
 But hopefully, it’s triggering some ideas.